CharlesAtUW/GunsAndSwords/README.md

   - Finished the implementation of blocking for the melee and ranged enemies.
 They will block if all three apply: you're far away enough from them, you're aiming your gun, and you're looking in their general direction.
 When blocking, they will put their shield up and face you, and attacks will have no effect on them.
   - Put the katana enemy on the GAS system, reusing some of the player's gameplay tags.
 This also resulted in their attacks feeling more correct (i.e. the damage occurrs more accurately to when they're swinging their weapon) (since we're using animation notifies) compared to the previous implementation.
   - Enemies will now detect you if you damage them.
   - Added a few mini-levels to the main level, each with different positionings and combinations of enemies.
+These are after the original level, so that the player can try integrating the abilities together in combat scenarios that are more involved, after they had some time to get familiar with them.

 #### Before (Katana, Shield, Flamethrower)
 [![wk15 before katana](https://img.youtube.com/vi/25QEzvNI08U/0.jpg)](https://www.youtube.com/watch?v=25QEzvNI08U)